 This time was a time of great unrest due to the social and political events that were taking place throughout the country.

-Urban reforms began as the walls and the Military Fortress (Ciutadella) were demolished.
+Urban reforms began as the walls and the military fortress (actually Parc de la Ciutadella) were demolished.
 In 1848, the first train reached the city.

-Thanks to the Universal Exhibition, Barcelona not only notably improved its infrastructures but also reached huge international recognition.
+Thanks to the Universal Exhibition, Barcelona not only notably improved its infrastructures, but it also reached huge international recognition.

 At the end of the 19th century, numerous leisure and physical activity centres were built, which turned Barcelona into the sports capital of Spain.

-The post-war and Franco regime years were very hard on Barcelona, who was submitted to rationing and the black market.
+The post-war and Franco regime years were very hard on Barcelona, which was submitted to rationing and the black market.